 This is one of the reasons couples sometimes feel disappointed even when they’ve shared extensive inspiration.
 The information they thought they were conveying wasn’t actually the information the photographer received.

 Where inspiration can be useful is as a loose indication of what you’re drawn to, rather than as a visual target.
-Looking at a photographer’s existing work can help you understand how they tend to see moments, how they handle light, and how they tell stories.
+Looking at a photographer’s existing work can help you understand how they tend to see moments, handle light, and tell stories.
 It can also help you articulate preferences around mood or energy, provided those preferences are framed as values rather than instructions.

-The moment inspiration shifts from reference to expectation, it stops being helpful.
-At that point, it risks flattening the individuality of your own day and placing unnecessary pressure on both you and your photographer to chase something that belonged to someone else.
+When inspiration shifts from reference to expectation, it risks flattening the individuality of your day and placing unnecessary pressure on both you and your photographer to chase something that belonged to someone else.

 What works better than a shot list